 So where do you start?
 Well, to make it simple, we’ve put together an easy-to-follow guide:

 As the title suggests, the guide is laid out into nine clear steps.
 Each step deals with different things you can do to lower your blood pressure:

 - the foods and drinks you need to get more of or avoid

 - how you can be more active in your day to day life without having to get into lycra and go to the gym (unless you want to, of course)

 - how to handle your stress levels and enjoy a more relaxing life

-Just click on the pic for more information and a free sample chapter.
+Just click on the pic for more information (and you can also get a free sample to check out).